rei/rei-cedar-docs/docs/components/form-group/README.md

                 "default": "none",
                 "description": "Sets the label/legend for the form group.
 Applies default text styles to this label.
 To override that default text style or apply other customization, use the `label` slot."
               },
+              {
+                "name": "error",
+                "type": "boolean",
+                "default": "false",
+                "description": "Sets the form group to an error state, displays the `error` slot if one is present."
+              },
             ],
             "slots": [
               {
                 "name": "default",
                 "description": "Slot for CdrFormGroup content.
 Should include a set of form elements."
+              },
+              {
+                "name": "error",
+                "description": "Error messaging text that is displayed when the `error` prop is true."
               },
               {
                 "name": "label",